muaz-khan/WebRTC-Experiment/webrtc-broadcasting/README.md

 In simple words, multi-peers and sockets are opened to make it work!

 You can share audio/video or screen and anyone can join you regardless of whether he has webcam/microphone or not.
-It is a real braodcast!
+It is a real broadcast!

 Just copy following HTML code to enjoy webrtc broadcasting in your own site!